djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/README.md

 ---

-## Solution Overview – Autoclaims Insurance in Action

-**Autoclaims Insurance** offers a smarter, AI-first alternative.
-Here’s how our agentic system transforms the experience:

 ## 💡 Solution Overview – Autoclaims Insurance in Action

 **Autoclaims Insurance** offers a smarter, AI-first alternative.
 Here’s how our agentic system transforms the experience: